So many indoor security cameras for home too choose from, and it's hard for you to select the top one for your own.

 6. Remote Viewing

-Remote viewing means the indoor security camera system can connect to your iPhone or your Android phone or your computer so that you can access and see the camera wherever you are.
+Remote viewing means the security camera system for indoor uses can connect to your iPhone or your Android phone or your computer so that you can access and see the camera wherever you are.

 All P2P cameras can do that.